-“We have a shot at a World Series title,” Zack Britton, the team’s player representative, said after Friday’s workout.
+“We have a shot at a World Series title,” Britton, the team’s player representative, told reporters after a voluntary team workout at Steinbrenner Field on Friday morning, when the vote took place.
 “We want to be prepared to seize that opportunity.”

-General manager Brian Cashman is staying put in Tampa, as is manager Aaron Boone, his coaches and the club’s training and strength and conditioning staff.
+in the foreseeable future, Cashman will stay in Tampa, as will Boone, his coaches and the team’s training and strength and conditioning staff.